IntellectualSites/IntellectualSites/README.md

 # IntellectualSites
-A collection of documents regarding processes of the organization
+A collection of documents regarding processes followed in our organization.